-Register for this webinar to learn more about how to unravel the acquired resistance mechanisms against targeted kinase inhibitors.
+Watch this webinar to learn more about how to unravel the acquired resistance mechanisms against targeted kinase inhibitors.

 What You Will Learn:

-- The mechanism of resistance to the FGFR inhibitor
+The mechanism of resistance to the FGFR inhibitor

-- The varied ways that analysis tools such as qPCR and immunoblot, RNA sequencing, gene set enrichment analysis, proliferation assays, and next generation sequencing can offer insight
+The varied ways that analysis tools such as qPCR and immunoblot, RNA sequencing, gene set enrichment analysis, proliferation assays, and next generation sequencing can offer insight

-- Other inhibitors that may be used to overcome resistance against FGFR inhibitors
+Other inhibitors that may be used to overcome resistance against FGFR inhibitors

 Dr. Helma Simons–van Riel is Investigator Biology at NTRC.
 Her current focus is on mechanistic cell biology, assay development for proof-of-concept studies, and validation of patient stratification markers and efficacy biomarkers.
 Helma studied oncology at Amsterdam University.
 She worked at the Netherlands Cancer Institute and received her Ph.D. in Cell Biology from Utrecht University in 2016, after which she moved to industry.